benjamin-robertson/syslog_reports/README.md

 ### Beginning with syslog_reports

-Syslog_reports has three reporting levels which is set via the 'report_status' parameter/option.
+Syslog_reports has three reporting levels which are set via the 'report_status' parameter/option.

-* failed: Only log Puppet reports which contain failures
+* failed: Only log Puppet reports which contain failures.
-* changed: Only logs Puppet reports which contain failures AND changes.
+* changed: Only log Puppet reports which contain failures AND changes.
 * unchanged: Log all Puppet reports.

 If unset, syslog_reports will default to 'changed'.